pverscha/phd_thesis/10-chapter_1_introduction.md

 It is one of the most fundamental principles of molecular biology and was first depicted in 1958 by Francis Crick who also reformulated it in a manuscript published in Nature in 1970 [@crickCentralDogmaMolecular1970].
 The central dogma explains how proteins in organisms are constructed and is very important to grasp in order to understand a lot of the basic principles of biology.

+See also \autoref{fig:cell_chromosome_gene} for the relation between a cell, chromosomes, genes and DNA.
+These are all components that play a very important role in the central dogma and form the basis of living organisms.

 ![The central dogma in biology can easily be explained with the recipe book analogy.
 The DNA corresponds to a recipe book that contains the recipe for every dish that can be made.
 A copy of a single recipe corresponds to the concept of RNA and a dish corresponds to a single protein that's been completely assembled. \label{fig:recipe_book_analogy}](resources/figures/chapter1_recipe_book.eps)

 ##### DNA